thomasding/td-vimrc/README.md

 See [Installation] for how to install this configuration.

-See [Supported Plugins] for what plugins it supports.
+See [Supported Plugins] for the list of plugins it brings with itself.

-See [Features] for what apart from plugins it supports for the sake of convenience.

 Installation
 ==============